jarbert/hello-world/README.md

 # hello-world
 just a test

-sometime we have to laern something new.
+sometimes we have to learn something new.